 A special rate of simplified tax is set for individuals selling residential and non-residential premises (except for premises of individuals where one has been residing for at least five years) at a fixed amount of AZN 15 per square metre multiplied by an applied coefficient.
 The applied coefficient is determined by regional executive authorities.

-The special tax rates apply in relation to the income of sports betting operators and lottery organizers - 6% of the proceeds generated from the sale of tickets and income of sports betting and lottery ticket sellers - 4% of the commissions paid to them by the operators and lottery organizers.
+Special tax rates apply in relation to the income of sports betting operators and lottery organisers at 6% of the proceeds generated from the sale of tickets and income of sports betting and lottery ticket sellers and 4% of the commissions paid to them by the operators and lottery organisers.